JohnYoon13/GCP/gcp.md

 transformed_number = ''.join(str(int(x) * 10) for x in number)
 ```

 ### Concatenate all the modified data parts, and append it to the new answer list.
-Display the final manipulated data results, which should show, __TEST 102030__.
+Display the final manipulated data results, which should show: __TEST 102030__.
 ```python
 #appends all the modified data in a combined format into a new list
 new_answer = []